-Your vehicle may have heated front seats.
-The controls are located on the driver's and passenger's doors, near the door handle.
+On vehicles with heated front seats, the controls are located on the driver's and passenger's doors, near the door handle.

-(Heated Seatback): Press this button to turn on the heated seatback.
+\ (Heated Seatback): Press this button to turn on the heated seatback.

 The light on the button will come on to indicate that the feature is working.
 Press the button to cycle through the temperature settings of high, medium, and low and to turn the heat to the seatback off.
 Indicator lights below the button show the level of heat selected: three for high, two for medium, and one for low.